The Pebble-Relation Comonad in Finite Model Theory: Preliminaries

 For vectors of variables and elements $\vec{x} = (x_1,\dots,x_n)$, we write $[\vec{x}] = \{x_1,\dots,x_n\}$ for the underlying \textit{support} of the vector.
 The infinitary logic can be graded into $k$-variable fragments, denoted by $\LogicK$, where formulas contain at most $k$-many variables.

 For every logic $\Logic$ considered throughout the paper, we will also be interested in two variants.
 The first variant is the existential positive fragment $\pLogic$, where we only consider formulas constructed using existential quantifiers, disjunctions, conjunctions and atomic formulas.
-The second variant is the extension of $\Logic$ with counting quantifiers, denoted by $\cLogic$.
-These quantifiers are of the form $\exists_{\leq m}$ and $\exists_{\geq m}$, where $\As \models \exists_{\leq m}x\psi(x)$ iff there exist at most $m$ distinct elements of $A$ satisfying $\psi(x)$.

-\begin{sloppypar} A \textit{restricted conjunction} is a conjunction of the form $\bigwedge \Psi$, where $\Psi$ is a set of formulas satisfying the following condition: \begin{enumerate}[label=(R)] \item At most one formula $\psi\in\Psi$ with quantifiers is not a sentence. \end{enumerate}
+The second variant involves a restricted conjunction.
+A \textit{restricted conjunction} is a conjunction of the form $\bigwedge \Psi$, where $\Psi$ is a set of formulas satisfying the following condition: \begin{enumerate}[label=(R)] \item At most one formula $\psi\in\Psi$ with quantifiers is not a sentence. \end{enumerate} The main goal of this paper is to study the \textit{restricted conjunction logics} $\pRLogicK$ and $\cRLogicK$ (Section \ref{newlogic}).